oam-dev/rudr/docs/how-to/migrating.md

 - Component: A component describes a particular workload (or microservice) that can be deployed.
 - Component Instance: A particular instance of a component.
 If one Component is deployed in two Application Configurations, it will create two Component Instances, each of which is managed by its Application Configuration
-- Workload type: Hydra describes the basic behavior of a Component using workload types.
+- Workload type: Open Application Model describes the basic behavior of a Component using workload types.
 There are 6 core workload types:
   - SingletonService: This service listens on a network interface.
 Only one instance of the component's pod can run at a time.
   - ReplicableService: This service listens on a network interface, but multiple replicas of the component's pod can be running concurrently.
   - SingletonTask: This component only runs for a short period of time (it is not a daemon).
 It does not listen on a network interface.
 And at any given time, only one of these may run per application.